purplespider/silverstripe-mypswd-tweaks/README.md

 * __Send Test Email:__ A task to instantly send a test email to quickly check email deliverability.

 ## Reports
-* __Recent Log Ins:__ Displays a list of users who have recently logged in.
-Useful for quickly checking that no CMS users are logged in, before pushing an update.
+* __Recent Active Users:__ Displays a list of users who have recently logged in.
+Useful for quickly checking that no CMS users are logged in, before performing maintenance.
 Modified [/silverstripe/silverstripe-securityreport](https://github.com/silverstripe/silverstripe-securityreport).

 ## Lang